Four ways we can inject real racial equity In mortgage lending

 Responsible lenders already perform this type of testing but, unfortunately, they often fail to use the most effective techniques available to do so, leading them to settle for second-best models when it comes to fairness.

-Zest, however, has built automated LDA search into our software to make it easier for lenders to identify models optimized for accuracy and fairness.
+Zest AI, however, has built automated LDA search into our software to make it easier for lenders to identify models optimized for accuracy and fairness.
 In model after model, Zest’s automated LDA search identifies alternatives that shrink approval rate gaps for protected classes while maintaining model performance.
 We see these improvements over models originally optimized only for performance and traditional, FICO-based scoring models.
-Zest’s techniques more exhaustively explore the space of potential models, making use of the massive amounts of computing resources now available, to find models that are fairer for consumers but that still maintain underwriting accuracy and profitability for lenders.
+Zest AI’s techniques more exhaustively explore the space of potential models, making use of the massive amounts of computing resources now available, to find models that are fairer for consumers but that still maintain underwriting accuracy and profitability for lenders.

 The FHFA should expect the Enterprises’ equitable finance plans to improve on and enhance their LDA searches.
 In addition, the FHFA should make it clear that third-party model developers must do the same.
 The FHFA’s Credit Score Validation Rule (and the accompanying Joint Enterprise Credit Score Solicitation) already require third-party model applicants to certify to fair lending compliance, but neither the FHFA Rule nor the Enterprise Solicitation explicitly states that third-party model developers or the Enterprises are expected to look for and adopt LDAs to these third-party models, even though it would be a violation of the federal fair lending laws to use a model if such alternatives existed.
 Consistent with the principles articulated in its Policy Statement on Fair Lending, the FHFA should clarify that it expects the Enterprises to require or themselves conduct such analyses.
 That expectation would move the Enterprises a significant step toward fulfilling the promise of their equitable finance plans.